Murder of Jeanne Van Calck

-Jeanne Van Calck (17 September 1897 – 7 February 1906), also known as Joanna, was a Belgian child murder victim, whose case became a symbol for childhood innocence.
-Her dismembered body was found on the evening of 7 February 1906, at 22 Rue des Hirondelles in Brussels.
-Her murder, now known as the Murder of Rue des Hirondelles, was never solved.
+Jeanne Van Calck (17 September 1897 – 7 February 1906), also known as Joanna, was a Belgian child murder victim whose case became a symbol for childhood innocence.
+Her dismembered body was found on the evening of 7 February 1906, at 22, rue des Hirondelles/Zwaluwenstraat in Brussels.
+The murder, now known as the Murder of the Rue des Hirondelles, was never solved.

-The Murder of Rue des Hirondelles
+The Murder of the Rue des Hirondelles

-Jeanne Van Calck lived with her grandparents but habitually visited her mother, Françoise Van Calck, for an hour or two each evening, generally accompanied by her grandfather.
+Jeanne Van Calck lived with her grandparents in Brussels but habitually visited her mother, Françoise Van Calck, for an hour or two each evening, generally accompanied by her grandfather.
 Her father was a typographer working for the Le Soir newspaper, who had abandoned the family and never knew his daughter.
-At half-past 6 on the evening of 7 February 1906, Jeanne left her grandparents' home as usual, but for the first time was allowed to go alone, as her grandfather was working.
-She never arrived at her mother's home on the corner of Baudouin Boulevard.
+At 18:30 on the evening of 7 February 1906, Jeanne left her grandparents' home as usual, but for the first time was allowed to go alone, as her grandfather was working.
+She never arrived at her mother's home on the corner of the Boulevard Baudouin/Boudewijnlaan.

-Around quarter to midnight, a machinist from the Théâtre de l'Alhambra, Joseph Eylenbosch, and his son discovered a suspicious package outside the door of 22 Rue des Hirondelles in Brussels (a house that was demolished in 1965).
+Around 23:45, a machinist from the Théâtre de l'Alhambra, Joseph Eylenbosch, and his son discovered a suspicious package outside the door of 22, rue des Hirondelles/Zwaluwenstraat (a house that was demolished in 1965).
 A policeman, Gustave Vandamme, was called to inspect it.
-He was joined by a colleague, Pierre Noël, who helped carry the package to the police station on Place de Nouveau Marché aux Grains.
+He was joined by a colleague, Pierre Noël, who helped carry the package to the police station on the Place du Nouveau Marché aux Grains/Nieuwe Graanmarkt.
 The Department Chief, Desmedt, inspected the curious package and asked Noël to open it.
 The first thing they saw was a blue pea coat and a checkered dress, and after taking a closer look, they found frozen blood.
 The still-warm corpse of a little girl, which had been dismembered and wrapped up in thick paper, tied with a hemp cord, fell to the ground.
 The child's legs had also been amputated and were not present.

 Messengers were sent to awaken the commissioner, and the public prosecutor and the press were immediately informed.
 When two men arrived at the police station to report Jeanne's disappearance, it was found that the clothes she had been wearing corresponded to those discovered.
-The next day, a huge crowd gathered in front of 22 Rue des Hirondelles.
+The next day, a huge crowd gathered in front of 22, rue des Hirondelles.
 Françoise Van Calck was present, and upon hearing the news of her daughter's death, she fainted.